2015 European migrant crisis: EU-Turkey refugee return agreement

 The plan to send migrants back to Turkey was criticized by human right organisations and the United Nations, which warned that it could be illegal to send the migrants back to Turkey in exchange for financial and political rewards.
 The UNHCR said it was not a party to the EU-Turkey deal and would not be involved in returns or detentions.
 Like the UNHCR, four aid agencies (Médecins Sans Frontières, the International Rescue Committee, the Norwegian Refugee Council and Save the Children) said they would not help to implement the EU-Turkey deal because blanket expulsion of refugees contravened international law.
 Amnesty International called the agreement "madness", and said 18 March 2016 was "a dark day for Refugee Convention, Europe and humanity".
 Turkish prime minister Ahmet Davutoglu said that Turkey and EU had the same challenges, the same future, and the same destiny.
-Donald Tusk said that the migrants in Greece would not be sent back to dangerous areas.
+President of the European Council Donald Tusk said that the migrants in Greece would not be sent back to dangerous areas.

 Turkey's EU accession talks began in July 2016 and the first $3.3 billion was transferred to Turkey.
 The talks were suspended in November 2016 after the Turkey's antidemocratic response to the 2016 Turkish coup attempt.
 Erdoğan again threatened to flood Europe with migrants after the European Parliament voted to suspend EU membership talks in November 2016: "if you go any further, these border gates will be opened.
 Neither me nor my people will be affected by these dry threats."
 Over the next few years, Turkish officials continued to threaten the EU with reneging on the deal and engineering a repeat of the 2015 refugee crisis in response to criticism of the Erdoğan government.
-In one notable incident in March 2020, the Turkish government bused large numbers of Syrians living in Turkey to the Greek border and encouraged them to cross.
+In one incident in March 2020, the Turkish government bused large numbers of Syrians living in Turkey to the Greek border and encouraged them to cross.
 Greece repelled the arrivals with border guards.

 One effect of the closure of the "Balkan route" was to drive refugees to other routes, especially across the central and eastern Mediterranean.
 As a result, migrant deaths due to shipwrecks began increasing again.
 On 16 April, a large boat sank between Libya and Italy, with as many as 500 deaths.
 In addition, countries that had seen comparatively few refugee arrivals began recording significant numbers.
 In 2017, for instance, there was a 60% significant jump in the number of migrants reaching Spain.
 Similarly, Cyprus recorded an approximately 8-fold increase in the number of arrivals between 2016 and 2017.